Pratyoosh Shukla

-Pratyoosh Shukla (born 2 April 1977, Sidhi, Madhya Pradesh) is an Indian Microbiologist specialized in Enzyme technology and Protein Bioinformatics.
-He is presently working as Professor of the School of Biotechnology at the Institute of Science, Banaras Hindu University, Varanasi, India.
-He was awarded with Indo-USA Research Professor at Department of Environmental Health, College of Medicine, University of Cincinnati, USA in the year 2014 by American Society of Microbiology (ASM) and Indo-U.S. Science and Technology Forum (IUSSTF).
-He was also awarded with Prof. CNR Rao Foundation Award for Excellence in Scientific Research.
-He is Fellow of the National Academy of Sciences, India (FNASc), He is Fellow of National Academy of Agricultural Sciences (FNAAS), Fellow of Academy of Microbiological Sciences (FAMSc/FAMI), Fellow of Biotech Research Society of India (FBRS).
+Pratyoosh Shukla (born 2 April 1977, Sidhi, Madhya Pradesh) is an Indian microbiologist specialized in enzyme technology and protein bioinformatics.
+He is currently working as Professor of the School of Biotechnology at the Institute of Science, Banaras Hindu University, Varanasi, India.
+He was awarded with the Indo-USA Research Professor at Department of Environmental Health, College of Medicine, University of Cincinnati, USA in 2014 by the American Society of Microbiology (ASM) and Indo-U.S. Science and Technology Forum (IUSSTF).
+He was also awarded the Prof. CNR Rao Foundation Award for Excellence in Scientific Research.
+He is a Fellow of the National Academy of Sciences, India (FNASc), the National Academy of Agricultural Sciences (FNAAS), the Academy of Microbiological Sciences (FAMSc/FAMI), and the Biotech Research Society of India (FBRS).